X

 |---|---|---|

-The rule is easy to remember: anyone taking citalopram or another SSRI should use paracetamol (acetaminophen) as their standard painkiller and only use ibuprofen in exceptional circumstances and always with stomach protection.
-Keep this information available for all treating doctors — not every doctor who prescribes a painkiller will know you are also taking an SSRI.
-Maintain a complete medication list.
+The rule is easy to remember: anyone taking citalopram or another SSRI should use paracetamol as the standard painkiller and use ibuprofen only in absolute exceptions and always with stomach protection.
+Keep this information available for your treating doctors too – not every doctor who prescribes a painkiller knows that you are also taking an SSRI.
+So keep a complete medication list.

 The QT interval is a measure of the electrical recovery phase of the heart on the ECG.
-When this phase is prolonged, a dangerous cardiac arrhythmia called torsades de pointes can occur — appearing without warning and potentially fatal.
-Citalopram prolongs the QT interval in a dose-dependent manner and has the strongest QT risk among all SSRIs.
-This is the main reason for the dose limit of 40 mg — and why an ECG before and during therapy is important.
+If this phase is prolonged, a dangerous heart rhythm disturbance called torsades de pointes can occur – which can appear without warning and end fatally.
+Citalopram prolongs the QT interval in a dose-dependent way and has the strongest QT risk of all SSRIs.
+This is the main reason for the dose limit of 40 mg – and why an ECG before and during therapy is important.

-Older patients over 65 have a higher baseline risk for QT prolongation and must therefore receive a maximum of 20 mg citalopram daily.
-Patients with known long QT syndrome must not take citalopram at all.
-Particularly insidious: electrolyte disturbances — especially low potassium or magnesium levels — also increase QT risk.
-Diuretics lower potassium levels; pantoprazole lowers magnesium levels with long-term use.
-Anyone taking citalopram together with a diuretic or PPI therefore has a doubly elevated risk and should have electrolytes checked regularly.
+Older patients over 65 have a higher baseline risk of QT prolongation and may therefore receive a maximum of 20 mg citalopram daily.
+Patients with known long-QT syndrome must not take citalopram at all.
+Particularly insidious: electrolyte disturbances – above all a low potassium or magnesium level – also raise the QT risk.
+Diuretics lower the potassium level; pantoprazole lowers the magnesium level over the long term.
+So anyone taking citalopram together with a diuretic or a PPI has a doubly increased risk and should have their electrolytes checked regularly.

-Citalopram has some clinically very significant interactions, two of which are absolutely contraindicated: combination with MAO inhibitors and with St John's wort.
-Both can trigger serotonin syndrome — a potentially life-threatening over-activation of the serotonin system with symptoms including confusion, muscle tremor, palpitations, and fever.
-Check all your combinations with the interaction check.
+Citalopram has some clinically very relevant interactions, two of which are absolutely contraindicated: the combination with MAO inhibitors and with St John's wort.
+Both can trigger serotonin syndrome – a potentially life-threatening over-activation of the serotonin system with symptoms such as confusion, muscle tremor, a racing heart, and fever.
+Check all your combinations in the interaction check.

 | Substance / medication | Interaction | Recommendation |